wp-plugins/participants-database/readme.txt

 2. Make that field a hidden type

-3. for the default value, put "post->post_title"
+3. for the default value, put "post->post_title" (without the quotes)

 4. This will fill in the title of the page the signup form appears on.

 When the form is submitted, the information in the hidden field will be included.

-At the moment, only two WordPress objects are available: $post and $current_user.
+At the moment, two WordPress objects are available: $post and $current_user.
 You can look these up in the codex to see what properties you can access.
 The way this works is simple: just put the name of the property in the default value field for the hidden field.
 For instance "current_user->user_login" will put in the user login of a logged-in user.
 You don't need the dollar sign, it will ignore it if you do put it in.

 If you just want to put in a fixed value, the hidden field will include any string you put into the "default" for the field.

+You can also access some PHP "Superglobals."
+For instance, to get the IP of the user, put this into the default: "SERVER:REMOTE_ADDR" You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER.
+This means you can get the value of a cookie and put it into the form, saving it when the form is submitted.
+You don't need the '$_' that is used in PHP.
+A good reference for what is possible can be found here: <http://php.net/manual/en/language.variables.superglobals.php>

 For those with some Javascript skills, you can use these fields to store dynamic information about a signup.
 The hidden fields are also present in the form presented by the `[pdb_record]` shortcode.
 These fields are visible and editable in the admin edit page.

 = Image Uploads =

 Images can now be stored anywhere in the WP install directory, and can be moved without breaking image sources.
 The 'Image Upload Location' setting will always determine the location for the images.
+The images are stored in the database as filenames without any path information.

+The plugin has a "default image" that will be shown if no image is present.
+You can create your own, but you shouldn't keep it in the plugin folder.
+Keep it in the uploads directory or in your theme directory.
+Change the "Default Image" setting to point to your image.
+If you don't want anything to show if no image is present, make the "Default Image" setting blank.

-IMPORTANT: Don't store images in the plugin directory (as was the default before version 1.3.2) they could be deleted by automatic upgrades.
+IMPORTANT: Don't store images in the plugin directory, they will be deleted by automatic upgrades.
 The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.

 = Importing CSV Files =